abiabi18205-design/Grop2/README.md

 ## FITGUIDE - Your quick, smart fitness helper.

 ## Project Overview

-The AI Fitness Coach is a modern, interactive web application designed to help users achieve their fitness goals through personalized guidance.
-It combines intelligent features with an engaging user interface to provide a comprehensive fitness experience.

-Key aspects include:

-• Personalized Guidance: Users can interact with an AI chatbot to get advice on workouts, nutrition, and fitness tracking.

-• Form Analysis Simulation: A camera scanner simulates real-time analysis of exercise form, offering feedback and recommendations.

-• User-Friendly Interface: Fully responsive design with intuitive navigation, animations, and mobile-friendly menus.

-• Theme Customization: Light and dark mode with persistent preference stored in local storage.

-• Interactive Features: Progress bars, toast notifications, and animated elements enhance engagement.

-This project demonstrates practical usage of HTML, CSS, JavaScript, and Bootstrap to create a dynamic web application that combines user interaction, AI-simulated responses, and responsive design.

-# AI Fitness Coach

-## Project Overview
 The **AI Fitness Coach** is an interactive web application designed to help users achieve their fitness goals through guided workouts, nutrition advice, progress tracking, and form analysis.
 The project integrates features like a live chatbot, camera-based exercise form scanner, dark/light theme toggle, and responsive navigation to provide a complete fitness coaching experience online.

----

 ## Color Palette